AllioNicholas/CG_AS2/README.txt

                       R2 Evaluating B-spline curves (2p): done
-       R3 Subdividing a mesh into smaller triangles (2p): done R4 Computing positions for the new vertices (2p): done R5 Smoothing the mesh by repositioning old vertices (2p): not done
+       R3 Subdividing a mesh into smaller triangles (2p): done R4 Computing positions for the new vertices (2p): done R5 Smoothing the mesh by repositioning old vertices (2p): done (only for positive indecis)

 # Did you do any extra credit work?
 	No, I DIDN'T.